EvoStream/SpiderWare/pages/home/home_quickstartguidewindows.md

 ## Purpose

 This document provides instructions on how to install SpiderWare application on Windows operating systems.
-The document also provide instructions for some basic features of the EMS such as installing and starting SpiderWare, adding and playing source streams and shutting down SpiderWare.
+The document also provide instructions on installing and starting SpiderWare, adding and playing source streams and shutting down SpiderWare.